thommaskevin/TinyML/39_QR/README.md

 ### 2.4 — The Huber-Smoothed Pinball Loss

-The standard pinball loss has a non-differentiable kink at $r = 0$, which can cause gradient noise in mini-batch training when many residuals are near zero.
+The standard pinball loss has a non-differentiable kink at $r = 0$, which nmcan cause gradient noise in mini-batch training when many residuals are near zero.
 The Huber-smoothed pinball loss replaces the kink with a smooth quadratic region of half-width $\delta > 0$:

 $$
 H_\delta(r) \;=\;